YonaBenReuven/socket.io-react/README.md

 #### useStateEmit

-hook that return a useState tuple and emits event on setState;
+hook that returns a useState tuple and emits event on setState;

 __parameters:__